vikas-srivastava/extensionmanager/docs/en/developers/data-flow.md

  Step 5 - After some filtering JsonHandler returns array of packages containing Latest master branch package object and all versions object.

- Step 6 - ExtensionHolder class then passes this data to [saveJson](https://github.com/vikas-srivastava/extensionmanager/blob/master/code/control/JsonHandler.php#L95) function of JsonHandler class.
+ Step 6 - ExtensionHolderPage class then passes this data to [saveJson](https://github.com/vikas-srivastava/extensionmanager/blob/master/code/control/JsonHandler.php#L95) function of JsonHandler class.

  Step 7 - saveJson function first stores all the data in respective fields of [ExtensionData](https://github.com/vikas-srivastava/extensionmanager/blob/master/code/control/ExtensionData.php) class and checks if all the required fields are available in composer.json file of submitted module.